nthieberger/language-data-node-tools/ontology.md

 ## Property: sponsor

-The participant contributed financial support to the creation of the resource.
+The sponsor contributed financial support to the creation of the resource.

 ### Values expected to be one of these types: